urbit/docs/arvo/clay/scry.md

 template = "doc.html"
 +++

-The various clay scries are specified by a `care`, which is a single character that corresponds with a clay submodule.
-Apart from `%s` they just take a path to a desk, file or directory.
+The various Clay scries are specified by a `care`, which is a single character corresponding with a Clay submodule.
+Apart from `%s` they just take a `path` to a `desk`, file or directory.
 All examples are dojo commands, the ='s in the path are automatically populated by the dojo like:

 ```hoon
 > /===